VTwin90/UN-PERFECT-DATE/TESTING.md

 * TC010

 ### User Story:
-> As a site owner I want to showcase the skills I have learnt in HTML, CSS and JavaScript.
+> As a site owner I want to showcase the skills I have learned in HTML, CSS, and JavaScript.

 Tests Covering story:
 * TC001-TC011